 Kona is famous for big game and deep-sea fishing, as the waters off of Kona coast Drop off to great depths providing a haven for large fish.
 The most talked about fish are Marlin, some weighing in over 1000 pounds.
 Another popular fish is called ono, also known as wahoo, which is a large and very delicious catch.
 Also in abundance are mahi-mahi and ahi (Yellowfin Tuna).

 Although fish can be found year-round on the Big Island, they are more prevalent in the summertime.
 Most boats leave out of Honokohau Harbor, which is just north of Kona.
-If you are looking for a particular fish, keep in mind the most boats don’t target anything particular, instead trolling for whatever they can get.
-Be sure to check with your captain regarding whether or not you should bring aboard your own food and beverages
+If you are looking for a particular fish, keep in mind that most boats don't target anything in particular, an troll for whatever is biting.
+Be sure to check with your captain regarding whether or not you should bring aboard your own food and beverages.

 Helicopter Tours on the Big Island